edj-boston/gulp-sqlite3/README.md

 Gulp SQLite3
 ============

-A gulp module that executes sql files against a SQLite database.
+This is a gulp module that executes sql files against a SQLite database.
+It's useful for installing a new database or setting up a test database for integration tests.

 Installation